wachira567/shopkenyaecommerce/README.md

 ## Future Enhancements

-- Implement a review and rating system for products.
 - Add support for multiple payment gateways.
 - Enhance the user interface with more interactive elements.
-- Introduce a mobile application for better accessibility.

 ## Contributing